June 19-21, 2026

 9:00 AM – Kayak Tour below Serpent Mound.
 Meet at Soaring Eagle, to load and be transported to access point.
 (Hosted by MoonDoggie LIVERee)

-10:00am – Morning Yoga in the Trees – Joanie Boyle (Tentative)
+10:00am – Morning Yoga in the Trees – Joanie Boyle (Meet at Workshop Tent)

 6:00pm –